Why Do French Bulldogs Fart So Much? Causes & Solutions

 If you are giving your Frenchie table food, your dog is certainly sensitive to these foods.
 In addition, many of our own meals are not suitable for the dog’s stomach.
 Dogs’ stomachs do not agree with the ingredients in our food, which make it spicy, sweet, or salty.
 Be sure you are giving your dog appropriate dog food; more on that later.

-Charlie and kashi
+charlie and kashi

 Other Stomach Issues